-5 days ago, artistic & general coordinators Agnes Quackels and Barbara Van Lindt from Kaaitheater (Belgium) sent a letter to their audience, sharing their perspective regarding the pandemic situation.
+Five days ago, artistic & general coordinators Agnes Quackels and Barbara Van Lindt from Kaaitheater (Belgium) sent a letter to their audience, sharing their perspectives about the pandemic.

 Collective experience and exchange is our point of departure, on whatever scale it may be.
 We will be led by a search for (alternative) ways of coming together – rather than alternatives to coming together.